-The most FAQ about our dust mite, bed bugs and allergy covers
+The most FAQ about our dust mite, bed bugs and allergy proof covers

 The most relevant questions asked about our anti dust mite covers, anti bed bugs and the answer of our experts.

-Most of the time, the dust mites covers sold in the large stores have the dust mite barrier only on the top and the sides are composed of economical but extensible material.
-Their purchase is therefore cheaper for the trade, but for the allergic people, this is far from ideal.
-Allergists recommend the purchase of a cover that protects the 6 sides with the dust mite barrier present on the 6 sides and not just on the top.
-Dust mites cover having the protection on the top does not really help a lot for people with allergies as when we sit down on our bed, all the allergens spread in the air by the side not protected.
-By having the dust mite barrier on the 6 sides, the cover becomes less stretchy and therefore requires more thickness for each mattress size (Twin, Full, Queen, King) which can constitute much more inventory to manage in large stores and extra costs for them in addition that this type of cover comes back more expensive for them also.
-These reasons explain why this type of cover is generally not found in large known centres.
+Most of the time, the dust mites covers that are sold in the large stores have the dust mite barrier only on the top and the sides are composed of economical, but extensible material.
+Their product is therefore cheaper, but for people with allergies, this is far from ideal.
+Allergists recommend the purchase of a cover with the dust mite barrier present on the 6 sides not only the top.
+Dust mites covers having the protection only on the top does not really help people with allergies, because when we sit down on our bed, all the allergens spread in the air to the unprotected sides.
+By having the dust mite barrier on the 6 sides, the cover becomes less stretchy and therefore requires more thickness for each mattress size (Twin, Full, Queen, King) which can results in more inventory to manage in and extra costs, not to mention that this type of covers are more expensive to buy for them as well.
+These previous reasons explain why 6 sided protected cover is generally not found in large known centres.

-Bed bugs are parasites that feed on the blood of humans and pets (mammals) and have the shape and the size of an apple seed.
-They make their home in mattresses, box springs, bed bases, and pillows, i.e., near their victims.
+Bed bugs are parasites that feed on the blood of humans and pets (mammals).
+Bed bugs have the size and shape of an apple seed.
+They live in mattresses, box springs, bed bases, and pillows, i.e., near their victims.
 They are attracted to body heat and bite while their victims are sleeping in order to feed on their blood.
 The bites leave itchy lesions and sometimes hives.
 Reactions vary with the victim's sensitivity.
 Bedbugs proliferate rapidly and are difficult to exterminate.
-The female can lay from 200 to 400 eggs in her lifetime, depending on temperature conditions and access to food (blood).
+The female can lay from 200 to 400 eggs in her lifetime, depending on the temperature of their environment and their access to food (blood).

-The real question is “How can I prevent bed bugs from getting into my house in the first place?”
+The real question is “How can I prevent bed bugs from getting into my home in the first place?”
 It's not easy!
-They can infiltrate everywhere and could arrive by a thousand different routes.
-You can bring them back from the movie theater, a store, a hotel, in your suitcases, or on your clothes—anyone can unwittingly cause an infestation.
+They can infiltrate all the corners of your home and could arrive via different routes.
+You can bring them back from movie theaters, stores, hotels, in your suitcases, or in your clothes—anyone can unwillingly cause an infestation.
 Even if you are extremely careful, it can happen to you.
 It's best to take precautions.
-Even before an infestation, think about protecting your mattress and reducing the number of places where bed bugs can hide.
+Even before an infestation, you should think about protecting your mattress and reducing the number of places where bed bugs can hide.

-A dust mite cover is zippered and it will cover the top, bottom and sides of your mattress, box spring or pillow.
-It will be made of specially designed allergy-blocking fabric with dust mite certification.
-Sometimes a dust mite cover will be referred to as a “mattress encasement” or “dust mite encasement” or “allergy cover”.
+A dust mite cover is zippered cover that protects all sides of the mattress, box spring or pillow.
+It’s specially designed with allergen-blocking fabric with dust mite certification.
+Sometimes a dust mite cover will be referred to as a “mattress encasement” or “allergy cover”.

-A single dust mite produces up to 20 droppings a day on average, and a mattress contains two million dust mites.
-Add the remains of millions of dead dust mites and it doesn't take long for a mattress to fill up with this microscopic dust mite.
-Whenever you sit or lie on your bed, it’s like activating a movement that propels thousands of particles into the air.
+A single dust mite produces on average up to 20 droppings a day, and a mattress contains on average two million dust mites.
+Add the remains of millions of dead dust mites and it doesn't take long for a mattress to fill up with microscopic dust mites.
+Whenever you sit or lie on your bed, it activates a movement that propels thousands of particles into the air.
 By enclosing mattresses, pillows, and duvets with good quality dust mite covers, the source of the dust emissions is isolated.
 Indoor air becomes cleaner, symptoms subside, and you’ll feel better in just a few days.

-Covers relieve the symptoms of children suffering from allergic rhinitis and protect them from developing chronic asthma.
+Covers relieve the symptoms in children suffering from allergic rhinitis and protect them from developing chronic asthma.
 They also diminish symptoms associated with allergic asthma and prevent them from worsening.
-The same goes for other dust mite allergy symptoms, including sinusitis, conjunctivitis, laryngitis, and atopic dermatitis (eczema).
-The covers improve the quality of your sleep, help reduce your need for medication, cut down on school and work absenteeism, and lead to an overall improvement in your quality of life.
+The same goes for other dust mite allergy symptoms including: sinusitis, conjunctivitis, laryngitis, and atopic dermatitis (eczema).
+The covers improve the quality of your sleep, help reduce your need for medication, cuts down on school and work absenteeism, and lead to an overall improvement in the quality of your life.

 Yes!
-It is recommended to wash the covers twice per year.
-Also, if your child spills by accident, then you can wash it more often.
-It is recommended to wash it in hot water (over 55 degrees to kill dust mites) and to wash your sheets every week in hot water as well.
+It is recommended to wash the covers twice a year.
+You may also wash it as needed, for example, if someone spills something by accident.
+It is recommended to wash it in hot water (over 55 degrees to kill the dust mites) and to wash your sheets every week in hot water as well.

-We recommend you to do so because the material used to manufacture the covers was stored in a warehouse.
+We recommend that you to do so, because the material used to manufacture the covers are stored in a warehouse.
 Fine dust may have settled on the material over time and could bother highly allergic customers.
 An initial wash will remove these particles and soften the fabric, making the cover more comfortable.

-Like the mattress, pillows and duvets are easily infested by dust mites.
-If you can wash your own duvet once or twice a month you may not need a duvet cover, but there’s no guarantee.
-Some thick duvets don't tolerate multiple washing well and have to be dry cleaned instead—an expensive option.
-We recommend you opt for guaranteed protection and enclose them in a cover.
+Mattresses, pillows and duvets are easily infested with dust mites.
+If you wash your duvet once or twice a month you may not need a duvet cover, but there’s no guarantee.
+Some thick duvets don't tolerate multiple washing well and have to be dry cleaned instead—This is an expensive option.
+We recommend you opt for guaranteed protection and cover them.

-If you’re not sure what to do, proceed one step at a time: First enclose your mattress and pillows in covers with a proven barrier (like ours have) and stop using your duvet for several days—long enough to feel the benefits of effective dust mite protection.
-Once you’ve been feeling better for a few days, use your duvet again after washing it.
+If you’re not sure what to do, proceed one step at a time: First cover your mattress and pillows in covers with a proven barrier (like ours) and stop using your duvet for several days—long enough to feel the benefits of dust mite protection.
+Once you feel better, use your duvet again after washing it.
 If your symptoms return in the weeks that follow, you know you must cover the duvet as well.
 Call us.
-We can help.
+We will help you.

 If you have a box spring or padded bed base it may house dust mites and should be replaced by a base made with slats or horizontal springs and not covered in fabric.
 Otherwise, seal it hermetically in a cover.
 In fact, we recommend a cover as a preventive measure to prevent bed bug infestations, regardless of the type of bed base.